 Clemson University has terminated an employee following allegations of inappropriate social media posts regarding the assassination of conservative figure Charlie Kirk.
 The Board of Trustees made the decision during a special meeting on Monday, responding to public pressure and potential state funding cuts.

 The university announced the termination after conducting an immediate investigation into the social media content.
-"Following an immediate and deliberate investigation into inappropriate social media content, Clemson today terminated an employee due to their social media post," the university stated.
+"Following an immediate and deliberate investigation into inappropriate social media content, Clemson today terminated an employee due to their social media post," (Clemson) the university stated.

 In addition to the termination, two faculty members have been removed from their teaching duties as the administration continues to address the situation.
 However, officials did not disclose the identities of the individuals involved, citing personnel matters.